andyarensman/prepacker-app/README.md

 Originally I planned to scrape image urls and use those as images next to the gear data.
 This looked really nice, however I soon realized that this would likely be a copyright violation, so I scrapped the idea.
 I may allow users to upload their own images in the future and host them on Imgur like I did with my [Hiker Tracker App](https://github.com/andyarensman/Hiker-Tracker).

+The web scraper didn't work after deploying it.
+This was because of CORS.
+I had to run it through a proxy server in order to get it to work again.
+The proxy, crossorigin.me, should be replaced with something more stable in the future.

 <a id="auth"></a>